Choosing the right pliers for your rings and your hands will make all the difference.

 #2 – Look for the right jaws.

 Different pliers have different jaw shapes and sizes.
 Generally speaking, jaw size should match ring size.
-You’ll want to experiment a bit to find what feels right to you, but here are my opinion as a starting point:
+You’ll want to experiment a bit to find what feels right to you, but here are my opinions as a starting point:

 I use these micromail pliers for truly tiny rings in tight weaves – 22ga and 21ga only.
 Shown with size 4:22cu.